openharmony/arkui_idlize/doc/DESIGN.md

  Important part of interop problem is mapping of data types between languages and runtimes.
 To solve that universal type system based serialization/deserialization mechanism is designed.
 It works by analyzing types aggregation and inheritance and created automated serializers and deserializers for data transfer.
-This way every API call and callback can be
+This way every API call and callback can be systematically processed by tool to provide cross-language interaction via FFI in languages-specific manner.

 ## Challenges